-In this retelling of Jane Austen’s Persuasion, Amelia and her sisters turn to the American court system to seek justice for their mother’s death.
+In this modern retelling of Jane Austen’s Persuasion, Amelia and her sisters turn to the American court system to seek justice for their mother’s death.
 It’s too bad that their conceited, silly father is doing everything he can — inadvertently, of course — to hinder their success.

 REVIEWS of Amelia Elkins Elkins: